 As for the first type, the best evidence we have is Bloodraven’s particular interest in two particular Stark boys: Jon Snow (via Mormont’s raven) and Bran Stark (via three-eyed raven).
 This is a tricky part now because we don’t know Bloodraven’s agenda.
 If he wants Jon dead then everything Bloodraven did has lead Jon to that path except Jon will be reborn.
 Being the last greenseer he surely knows past, present and future, meaning he will know that Jon will be reborn, therefore, the only conclusion we can draw from this sequence of the events is that Bloodraven needs Jon Snow reborn and in order to be reborn Jon Snow needs to die.
 Bloodraven is therefore well aware of that especially if he is in the possession of the infamous dragon egg.
 He needs Jon to literally wake the dragon from stone and he also did promise Bran that he would fly.

 Ice dragons may have never existed except in the fairytales.
 There is a constellation of stars named the ice dragon to the north.
 Its blue eyes points north.
 According to GRRM’s children’s novel titled The Ice Dragon a little girl Adara, the protagonist of the story, is born in the long winter, during which the worst freeze had taken place that anyone could remember.
 Her mother died giving birth to her.
-Adara loves the winter and feels attracted to the cold.
-She prefers to play with snow and ice and ice lizards.
-Her skin is always cold to the touch.
-She feels that the ice dragon had always been in her life.
-When she is four years old she touches the ice dragon for the first time.
+Adara loved the winter and felt attracted to the cold.
+She preferred to play with snow and ice and ice lizards.
+Her skin was always cold to the touch.
+She felt that the ice dragon had always been in her life.
+When she was four years old she touched the ice dragon for the first time.
 She rode upon its broad, chilled back for the first time in her fifth year.
-The people of her town fear the ice dragon.
+The people of her town feared the ice dragon.
 It is said that it is a creature of legend and that no man has ever tamed one.
-When it flies overhead, it leaves a desolate cold and frozen land.
-But Adara is not afraid of the ice dragon, for she is a north, winter child.
-When she is seven the fiery dragons from the North came and swoop down upon the peaceful farm that is Adara’s home.
-She and her ice dragon fly towards them and the ice dragon fights the other dragons in order to protect Adara and her family.
-The ice dragon defeats the fire dragons, but afterwards the ice dragon is nowhere to be seen, only a pond that had never been there before, a small quiet pool where the water is very cold.
-After the disappearance of the ice dragon the cold leaves Adara and she is then finally able to smile, laugh and weep like other little girls.
+When it flew overhead, it left a desolate cold and frozen land.
+But Adara was not afraid of the ice dragon, for she was a north, winter child.
+When she was seven the fiery dragons from the North came and swoop down upon the peaceful farm that is Adara’s home.
+She and her ice dragon flew towards them and the ice dragon fought the other dragons in order to protect Adara and her family.
+The ice dragon defeated the fire dragons, but afterwards he was nowhere to be seen, only a pond that had never been there before, a small quiet pool where the water is very cold.
+After the disappearance of the ice dragon the cold left Adara and she was then finally able to smile, laugh and weep like other little girls.

 Upon the stabbing at the Wall, all Jon could feel was the cold.
 This might not mean anything but it also can mean several things.
 It can mean he is simply dying, or that he is feeling the cold consuming his body or he is in his dire wolf or White Walkers are near.
 What will happen to his body is also a subject of debates.
 The Night Watch can burn it, out of the fear that he is not touched by the WW magic or they can throw him into the Ice Crypts beneath the Wall.
 We believe Jon’s body will end up there where he would eventually “resurrect” being thus symbolically “born” during the cold winter, with his skin cold to touch.
 Both fire and ice seem a right fit.
 However, Bran sees only the ice.

 Finally he looked north.
 He saw the Wall shining like blue crystal, and his bastard brother Jon sleeping alone in a cold bed, his skin growing pale and hard as the memory of all warmth fled from him.